I’ve decided to answer the big question, are essential oils toxic to cats?

 Many people like myself received a diffuser either for Christmas or bought one for their essential oils this past year.
 Many people also have cats.
-And many people, like me, assume essential oils, being natural and from the earth, are harmless, since they are used for healing.
-And like many indoor plants, oils can be harmless but can actually be downright deadly to cats.
-This is where we need to stop assuming and it was time to do some homework.
+And many people, like me, assume essential oils, being natural and from the earth, are harmless to pets, since they are used for healing.
+And like many indoor plants, oils can be harmless but can also be pretty toxic to cats.
+Considering I have two cats at home, I was curious about the facts and realized I needed to do some homework.

-Typically once essential oils are discovered, people begin collecting different types, purchasing kits of mixed blends with may different oils in each bottle.
-Also, among this trend – which is how I would describe the sudden rise of usage, even though oils have been diffused for years – comes sketchy oils.
+With this current essential oil trend – which is how I would describe the sudden rise of usage, even though oils have been diffused for years – comes sketchy mass-produced oils.
 These can be made by companies not sourcing ingredients correctly and/or using cheap fillers.
-As a result, consumers must be careful of these brands and strive to source from only reperable sources.
-After all, you or Mittens wouldn’t want to actively breathe in chemicals?
+As a result, consumers must be careful of these brands and strive to source from only reputable sources.
+After all, you or Mittens wouldn’t want to actively breathe in chemicals, right?

 How do oils work?